patelarsh/CampusConnect/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Here's how to get started:

 1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/your-feature`
+2. Create your branch: `git checkout -b feature/your-feature`
 3. Commit your changes: `git commit -m 'Add your feature'`
 4. Push to the branch: `git push origin feature/your-feature`
 5. Open a Pull Request